The Black Mountain Beautification Committee recently presented the 2017 Willie Headley Service Award to Suzanne Money. This is the sixth year

 It gave the committee great joy to award Suzanne this plaque that is in honor of her hero, Willie Headley.
 As Suzanne exemplifies her commitment to the well-being and beauty of Black Mountain.

-Previous winners of this award were Joyce Black-Woerz, Susan Chabot, Maggie Krogh, Mary Werner and Mary Leonard White
+Previous winners of this award were Joyce Black-Woerz, Susan Chabot, Maggie Krogh, Suzanne Money, Mary Werner and Mary Leonard White

 Mary Werner accepting award!